csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # Computing in parallel
 * Parallel computing
 	- A problem is split into smaller subtasks
-	- Multiple subtasks are processed simultaneously using multiple cores<Paste>
+	- Multiple subtasks are processed simultaneously using multiple cores

  ![](images/compp.svg){.center width=40%}